-The Company has proposed a two-year exploration program to explore the priority targets (e.g. Seventy Mile Mount, Middle, Mount, Matthews Pinnacle and Pinnacle Creek) in parallel with new exploration to advance many prospective target areas that are less advanced.
+The Company has proposed an 18 month exploration program to explore the priority targets (e.g. Seventy Mile Mount, Middle, Mount, Matthews Pinnacle and Pinnacle Creek) in parallel with new exploration to advance many prospective target areas that are less advanced.